sd2k9/hdl_hello_world_blink/lattice_machxo_starter_kit/blink_counter/README.md

 ------------
 - Device: Lattice MachXO
 - Board: MachXO Starter Kit
-- Software: Lattice Diamond version???
-TODO
+- Software: Lattice Diamond version 2.2

 How to program the device
 -------------------------
-???
-TODO
-Just run the supplied script: ./program_it.sh
+Use menu Tools/Programmer in Lattice Diamond Software

 License
 -------